• Home

 Step 1: Process the beans and garlic

-Add both cans of rinsed cannellini beans and the minced garlic to your food processor.
-Pulse several times, then run it for about 30 seconds until the beans are coarsely ground and the garlic is fully incorporated.
+Add both rinsed cans of cannellini beans and the chopped garlic into your food processor.
+Pulse a few times, then run it for about 30 seconds so that the beans are ground and the garlic is blended.

 Step 2: Add the tahini